 Festival of Lights @ VanDusen

 When Louise XIV walked through the Versailles gardens, his staff were on the ready.
-Turn on the water in the water-hog fountain beauties as he walks by.
-Turn off the water when the Sun King is out of sight.
+Turn on the this fountain then that as he strolls by.
+Give those pipes and pumps a break when the Sun King is out of sight.

-But the intricate gardens of André Le Nôtre were to be enjoyed beyond the light of day.
-At night, they were illuminated with pots of fire, candle chandeliers and fireworks.
+But, the intricate gardens of André Le Nôtre were to be enjoyed beyond the light of day.
+Trees and topiary were illuminated at night with pots of fire, candle chandeliers and fireworks.
 Giant installations – fiery dragons, stars, mythological figures, glowing suns – would be announced by cannons and set afloat on the canal.

-This 2019 holiday evening garden exhibit features more than one million lights over 15 acres.
-“Almost overnight, we switch into bulbs that don’t get planted in the ground, but get planted up into trees,” says Garden Superintendent James Warkentin.
+This 2021 holiday evening garden exhibit features more than one million lights over 15 acres.
+“Almost overnight, we switch into bulbs that don’t get planted in the ground, but get planted up into trees,” said Garden Superintendent James Warkentin.
 “The gardeners who work at VanDusen year-round are the main crew that install the light show.”

 It is the gardeners and a great crowd of volunteers who take VanDusen from January design to December launch.